NevzatTaha/Data-Analytic-for-SuperMarket-Sales/README.md

 # Data-Analytic-for-SuperMarket-Sales
-I have used python to clean, shape, and I have also used it to get stastical meaning.Then, I have used powerbi and python to visualise the data.
+I have used Python to clean, shape, and I have also used it to get stastical meaning.Then, I have used PowerBi and Python to visualise the data.
 # Data Information

 Invoice id: Computer generated sales slip invoice identification number